Zippppo/rongkunzhu.github.io/_pages/about.md

 # 📰 News

 ---
+**Sep 2024**: I earned the opportunity as a candidate for the NATIONAL SCHOLARSHIP, which is the highest honor an undergraduate student can receive.
+(10/340)🎉🎉

 **Aug 2024**: My team competed in the Chinese Collegiate Computing Competition (CCCC), and achieved a **national-level bronze medal(about 2%)**.
 Under supervision of [Prof. Kai Wu](https://web.xidian.edu.cn/kwu/),and [Prof. Dan Wang](https://web.xidian.edu.cn/danwang/).🎉🎉